feathersjs-ecosystem/feathers-blob/README.md

 - `options.Model` is an instantiated interface [that implements the `abstract-blob-store` API](https://github.com/maxogden/abstract-blob-store#api)
 - `options.id` is a string 'key' for the blob identifier.
+- `returnUri` defaults to `true` and indicates if the service output a data URI on create/get operations
+- `returnBuffer` set it to true if you only want a buffer output instead of a data URI on create/get operations

+**Tip**: `returnUri`/`returnBuffer` are mutually exclusive.
+If you need both extract the buffer from the data URI on the client-side to avoid transferring the data twice over the wire.

 ### `blobService.create(body, params)`